Get

 churros in a metal basket

-Image Credit: Albany Capture, Unsplash
+Image by: Albany Capture, Unsplash

-Risks Involved with Your Dog Eating a Churro
+Risks Involved With Your Dog Eating a Churro

-Beyond the high-fat content, some of the primary ingredients in a churro may be causes for concern.
+Beyond the high fat content, some of the primary ingredients in a churro may be causes for concern.
 None are inherently toxic, but they may lead to adverse health consequences.
 These ingredients include dough, sugar, and cinnamon.

 Bread or Dough

 Bread or cooked dough isn’t toxic to dogs, but it still has the potential to cause complications.
-However, raw dough can be very dangerous.If your dog snatches dough before it has had the chance to rise, he may experience serious digestive issues if the dough rises in his stomach.
+However, raw dough can be very dangerous.
+If your dog snatches dough before it has had the chance to rise, they may experience serious digestive issues if the dough rises in their stomach.
 Churros are not usually made with yeast or baking soda and these ingredients would be more problematic.

 When the dough rises, it releases gasses that can expand your dog’s stomach.
-If your dog’s stomach expands too far, he may experience bloat.2 Bloat is a potentially life-threatening condition that occurs when the stomach expands so far that it cuts off blood flow from the rest of the body.
+If your dog’s stomach expands too far, they may experience bloat.2 Bloat is a potentially life-threatening condition that occurs when the stomach expands so far that it cuts off blood flow from the rest of the body.
 Without rapid treatment, your dog may experience shock and even death.

 Signs of bloat include: